stefano1701/stefano1701/README.md

 - 👋 Hi, I’m @stefano1701
-- 👀 I’m interested in R and C#.
+- 👀 I’m interested in Python and C#.
-- 🌱 I’m currently learning R and C#.
+- 🌱 I’m currently learning Python and C#.
 - 📫 Email is best way to contact me.

 <!---